Cwarcup/personal-blog/data/blog/ruby/methods.md

 ---
-title: Methods in Ruby
+title: Methods and Arrays in Ruby
-date: '2022-05-31'
+date: '2022-06-01'
-tags: ['ruby', 'methods']
+tags: ['ruby', 'methods', 'arrays']
-draft: true
+draft: false
-summary: Introduction to how methods work in Ruby.
+summary: Introduction to creating methods and some common array methods.
 ---

 # Methods in Ruby